dmason-mlb/testrail-exporter/README.md

 3. **Export Errors**:
    - Check your network connection
    - Verify you have write permissions to the export directory

+4. **Installation Issues**:
+   - If you encounter module not found errors, make sure the package name in imports uses underscores (`testrail_exporter`) not hyphens

 ### Logging